 Never before had I paid attention to the fact that He took what was available for feeding the crowd, which was clearly not enough by any stretch of the imagination, and He looked up to heaven and “gave thanks”.
 Jesus gave thanks before the miracle!
 He gave thanks for what was not enough!

-Thanksgiving was not based on having “enough” in life.
-It had nothing to do with what was needed as compared to what was wanted.
+Thanksgiving was not based upon having “enough” in life.
+It had less to do with the need and more to do with the assurance afforded in a relationship with a faithful, gracious Father.
 This was definitely a shift in perspective for me to meditate upon.

 Not long afterward, I remember sitting in church one day when as a family, we were in the fight of our lives as we weathered TWO raging storms.
 I was already very weak and weary with life as we knew it.
 To make matters worse, there were no signs on the horizon that either of the storms we faced as a family showed any signs of ceasing or even calming.

 I felt hopeless, barely able to keep my head above water.
 I was on the verge of tears much of the time.
 I remember feeling as though my personality began to change.
 I used to be an optimistic person, but I was beginning to give way to despair and general negativity.